mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 weak data structures, such as weak hash tables, where keys, values, or both, can be weak references.

-The concrete semantics of finalizer and weak reference varies from VM to VM, but MMTk provides a low-level API that allows the VM bindings to implement their flavours of finalizer and weak references on top of it.
+The concrete semantics of finalizer and weak reference varies from VM to VM, but MMTk provides a low-level API that allows the VM bindings to implement their flavors of finalizer and weak references on top of it.

 **A note for Java programmers**: In Java, the term "weak reference" often refers to instances of